 Stemscript

-Stemscript is a scripting language built for creating tools inside Blockpad.
 It is loosely based on Javascript and spreadsheet formula language.
-In fact, the syntax used for Blockpad formulas all works in Stemscript, including for unit math.
+In fact, the math formulas used in Blockpad equations are a subset of Stemscript, so the syntax used for Blockpad formulas (including things like units) also works when using Stemscript for scripts.

 Basic Value Types